What is a good Runner’s Meal Plan?

 More energy?
 Personal bests?
 Happiness?

-If that’s what a balanced runner’s diet will do for me, then sign me up!
+If that’s what a balanced runner’s diet will do for me, sign me up!

-Food is key, but so is sleep!
-Are you sleeping to optimise your running?
+Food is key to marathon training, but so is sleep!
+Are you sleeping to optimize your running?
 Check out this article for the low down on sleep for runners: